Residential Solar for Pittsburgh Homes

 From a homeowner’s perspective, solar works quietly in the background while electricity usage remains the same.

-Residential solar can be set up through system ownership or monthly solar options, depending on how a homeowner prefers to pay.
+Residential solar can be set up through system ownership or power purchase agreements, depending on how a homeowner prefers to pay.

 The best option depends on financial goals, budget preferences, and how long a homeowner plans to stay in their home.